 ABOUT DRUG ABUSE PREVENTION, ACCESS TO TREATMENT AND RECOVERY SUPPORTSHEALTH, DRUGS AND CRIME PROGRAMS

-Helping with 22 Conversation for Change events (May 2014-May 2018) that reached 705 people and trained 618 people to use naloxone.
+Managing 22 Conversation for Change events (May 2014-May 2018) that reached 705 people and trained 618 people to use naloxone.
 (The Program was delayed for 22 months during Covid but is reinstated every other month for 2022.)

 Conversation For Change

 Get Recovery Option Working (GROW) is a coordinated, multi-disciplinary mobile crisis response team that includes Dayton Police, EMTs from the Dayton Fire Department, and a certified peer supporter (CPS).
-GROW works diligently to respond to opiod overdose calls across the City of Dayton and connects overdose survivors and their family members and friends to treatment, recovery support services, overdose prevention education, and community outreach.
+GROW works diligently to respond to opioid overdose calls across the City of Dayton and connects overdose survivors and their family members and friends to treatment, recovery support services, overdose prevention education, and community outreach.

 Peers For Change